litchfield/django-fastsitemaps/README.md

 ####Usage

+1. pip install django-fastsitemaps
-Simply update your url patterns to use 'fastsitemaps' instead of 'django.contrib.sitemaps'
+2. Update your url patterns to use 'fastsitemaps' instead of 'django.contrib.sitemaps'

+####Example

 Instead of something like this --